DATA-606-SPRING-2022/David_DATA606/README.md

 | Year of Trip |

 ### Historic Economic and Weather Data
 The project also uses supplemental economic (unemployment data) and historic weather data.
 The source of these data are from the U.S. Bureau Labor Statistics (BLS) and the U.S. National Oceanic and Atmospheric Administration (NOAA) [5].
-These data are considered to identify whether those factors also contain useful features that can be used to predict or obtain a better understanding of the features that impact micromobility usage.
+These data are considered to identify whether those factors also can be used to predict or obtain a better understanding of the features that impact micromobility usage.
 Data elements include:

 <table>
 <tr><th>Unemployment Data</th><th>NOAA Daily Historic Weather Data</th></tr>